ninajhun/learningfuze-assessment/README.md

-# ES6 - Move over Var: Let and Const are now in town
+# ES6 - Let and Const
+This lesson is a overview of Var, Let, and Const.
+This material was adpated from the following article: https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/

 # Overview
- - Let and Const were introduced in ES6 to avoid some common pitfalls of Var declarations.

-Var, Let, and Const vary in the following:
+Let and Const were introduced in ES6 to avoid some common pitfalls of Var declarations.
+Var, Let, and Const vary in scope, ability to be redeclared and updated, and hoisting.
+This lesson goes over these differences.
-1. scope
-2. ability to be redeclared and updated
-3. hoisting

 ## 1: A Review of Var

 ### What is Scope?

+- The scope is the current context of execution in which values and expressions are "visible" or can be referenced. ([MDN](https://developer.mozilla.org/en-US/docs/Glossary/Scope))
 - Simply put, Scope means <b> where a variable can be called for use in the code. </b>

 ### 1. Var is Global and function/locally scoped